Phuzzled/agentsmith/INSTALL.md

 # Installation Instructions

 This guide provides instructions for installing and setting up the computer-use project on both Windows and Ubuntu systems.
+Why not Mac?
+Because they suck!

 ## Prerequisites